twitocode/Tantalum/content/Enthalpy.md

 $\Delta H$ or heat is the amount of [[Thermal Energy]] transferred between substances during a physical, chemical or nuclear change.

-If $\Delta H > 0$ then the reaction is endothermic, meaning it releases heat If $\Delta H < 0$ then the reaction is exothermic, meaning it absorbed heat
+If $\Delta H > 0$ then the reaction is endothermic, meaning it absorbs heat If $\Delta H < 0$ then the reaction is exothermic, meaning it releases heat

 ![[Pasted image 20241207131536.png]]